Home/Guides/Stake Returned vs Stake Not Returned Free Bets

 Free-bet wording checklist

-Write down whether the stake is returned or not returned.
+• Write down whether the reward is SNR or SR.

-Pause if the wording is unclear or the live page contradicts the taster.
+• Pause if the wording is unclear or the live page contradicts the guide.

 Relevant next step